fuelviews/laravel-forms/README.md

 ## Form Modal Usage (basic)

-Include form-modal into your layouts.app.blade.php, trigger with a button.
+Include forms-modal into your layouts.app.blade.php, trigger with a button.
 You can customize which layout blade file is used in the config/forms.php file

 ```php